analogwp/analogwp-templates/readme.txt

 All your custom page styles can be saved as a Stylekit and then apply it on any page.

-You can also make a Global Stylekit, and it will apply on your entire site.
+You can also make a Global Style Kit, and it will apply on your entire site.

 #### Button Styles